Tim-Radcliffe/Tintin-Setup/README.md

 If you want to try it out anyway, run "tt++ start.tin"

-Prompt detection works a lot better if you have your mud prompt set to have a newline after it.
+Prompt detection needs you to have your mud prompt set to have a newline after it.
 E.G. "prompt >$nl$" in 3 Kingdoms

 Folders: